CoLab-Glasgow/Coconut/README.md

 ### Download C++ ###
 - On Windows, you can download it from [here.](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170/ "Install C and C++ support in Visual Studio")

-- On Mac, you can download the Xcode program from the Apple store and use Command Line Tool and then choose C++ in the Language section.
+- On Mac, you can download the Xcode program from the Apple store, use Command Line Tool, and choose C++ in the Language section.

 - On Linux, you can download it from [here.](https://learn.microsoft.com/en-us/cpp/linux/download-install-and-setup-the-linux-development-workload?view=msvc-170)